yuxinguo13/cse15l-lab-reports/lab-report-3-week-6.md

 ### Streaminglining ssh Configuration

-- open config
+- Open the config file in textEditor, and set the content of it.

 <img src = "image_report3/show_config.png" width = 500>

-- log into account using ssh
+- After changing the the config, and use an alis to represent my ieng6 account, I could log into the account using ssh + alis name

 <img src = "image_report3/log_into_account.png" width = 500>

-- before copy files in account
+- These are files in my ieng6 account before I copy files into the account

 <img src = "image_report3/before_scp.png" width = 500>

-- after copy
+- Files in my ieng6 account after copying files

 <img src = "image_report3/scp_file.png" width = 500>

 ### Setuo Github Access from ieng6